My research addresses the following issues:

 in progress [email to confirm existence of drafts]

-︎A paper about the fundamental nature of rational learning
+︎A paper about rational learning and discourse structure

 ︎A paper about rational learning and Jeffrey conditionalization w/ Josh Dever

 ︎A paper about how imperatives motivate w/ Shaun Nichols